alxp12/golangcode-site/content/posts/2017-11-01-check-if-a-file-exists.md

   - os
   - stat
   - isnotexists
+  - directory
+meta_image: 2017/check-file-exists.png
 ---

 In this basic example, we check to see if a file exists before interacting with it (otherwise something's not going to work as expected).
-We leverage the power of the `os` standard library and first use the `Stat()` function which although it's usually used to get information about a file, we're only looking at the errors.
+We leverage the power of the `os` standard library and first use the `Stat()` function, which although it's usually used to get information about a file, we're only looking at the errors.

 We can't just check for `err == nil` because any number of errors could be returned so we pass it to `IsNotExists()` to confirm that it's an error because the file does not exist.